tamikazi/Garbage-Classification/README.md

 ---

 ## Weights and Biases (WandB) Tooling Program
-A useful tool, found in /tool/wandb-garbage-classifier.py, that leverages [Weights & Biases](https://wandb.ai/site/) for hyperparameter tuning through sweeps, aimed at identifying the optimal hyperparameters to enhance model performance.
+A useful program, found in /tools/wandb-garbage-classifier.py, that leverages [Weights & Biases](https://wandb.ai/site/) for hyperparameter tuning through sweeps, aimed at identifying the optimal hyperparameters to enhance model performance.

-### How to run the tooling program:
-- ...

----

 ### WandB Sweep Configuration